sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 * **Cardinality:**
   * In simple words, our loop performed one step less (or more) than it should.
   * Required action: Test loops in different situations, such as when it actually performs zero iterations, one iterations, or many.
-(Loops are further discussed in the structural-based testing chapter).
+(Loops are further discussed in the structural testing chapter).

 * **Time**
   * Systems rely on dates and times.
 What happens if the system receives inputs that are not